Dodgers beat D-backs 6-0, clinch playoff spot (for real)

 For real, this time.

 The Dodgers thought they had secured a playoff berth Sunday after beating the Padres, celebrating with a postgame toast and distributing caps with the postseason logo on them.
-After further review, the math didn’t quite add up, and the Dodgers were just short.

-So for the second straight day, the Dodgers celebrated a trip to the postseason.

-“I don’t know if that’s ever been done,” Dodgers manager Dave Roberts said with a grin.
-“But it feels good.”
+But then MLB acknowledged Monday it had made a mathematical mistake.

-The Dodgers could make it three celebrations in three days on Tuesday, when a win would allow them to clinch the NL West.
-The Dodgers won their 97th game of the season Monday and are 54 games over .500.
+This time, there shouldn’t be any confusion.
+The Dodgers won their 97th game of the season and are 54 games over .500.

 Anderson (15-3) and Diamondbacks rookie Ryne Nelson engaged in an impressive pitching duel for the first six innings.